Targeted covalent inhibitors

 Targeted covalent inhibitors (TCIs) or Targeted covalent drugs are rationally designed inhibitors that bind and then bond to their target proteins.
-These inhibitors possess a bond-forming functional group of low chemical reactivity that, following binding to the target protein, is positioned to react rapidly with a proximate nucleophilic residue at the target site to form a bond.
+These inhibitors possess a bond-forming functional group of low chemical reactivity (electrophilic warhead) that, following binding to the target protein, is positioned to react rapidly with a proximate nucleophilic residue at the target site to form a bond.